kanidm/kanidm/book/src/integrations/oauth2.md

 an administrator explicitly provides for it.

-When setting up an application to authenticate with Kanidm, WebFinger **does not add any security** over configuring an OpenID Discovery URL directly.
+When setting up an application to authenticate with Kanidm, WebFinger **does not add any security** over configuring an OIDC Discovery URL directly.
 In an OIDC context, the specification makes a number of flawed assumptions which make it difficult to use with Kanidm:

-* WebFinger assumes that the identity provider will give the same `iss` (issuer) and OpenID Discovery document, including all URLs and signing keys, for *all* OAuth 2.0/OIDC clients.
+* WebFinger assumes that an identity provider will use the same Issuer URL and OIDC Discovery document (which contains endpoint URLs and token signing keys) for *all* OAuth 2.0/OIDC clients.

-  Kanidm uses *different* `iss` (issuer), signing keys, and some client-specific endpoint URLs, which ensures that tokens can only be used with their intended service.
+  Kanidm uses *client-specific* Issuer URLs, endpoint URLs and token signing keys.
+This ensures that tokens can only be used with their intended service.

 * WebFinger endpoints must be served at the *root* of the domain of a user's SPN (ie: information about the user with SPN `user@idm.example.com` is at